xing-zheng/Docs/aspnet/mvc/views/working-with-forms.rst

   :language: HTML
   :emphasize-lines: 4

-Which generates the following HTML:
+Which generates the following HTML (with "CA" selected):

 .. code-block:: HTML
   :emphasize-lines: 2-6